James Blair Statue, Dedicated 1993

-The Reverend James Blair, A.M.
-(1655-1748) was the founding president of William & Mary.
-A statue of James Blair was installed between Tyler Hall and Blair Hall during Homecoming Week 1993 as part of the William and Mary’s Tercentenary celebration.
+The Reverend James Blair (1655-1748) was the founding president of William & Mary.
+A statue of James Blair was installed between Tyler Hall and Blair Hall during Homecoming Week 1993 as part of the William & Mary’s Tercentenary celebration.
 The statue was sculpted by Lewis Cohen, professor of art and art history at William & Mary.

-James Blair was born in Banffshire, Scotland and educated at Marischal College (University of Aberdeen).
+James Blair was born in Scotland and educated at Marischal College (University of Aberdeen) and the University of Edinburgh where he received a Master of Arts.
 Blair was president of the university from its founding in 1693 until his death on April 18, 1743.
 While president of William & Mary, Blair also served as rector of Bruton Parish Church.
 As commissary of the Bishop of London, James Blair had a tremendous influence on the established Virginia church.